McManus furious he didn’t get shot at record field goal - WHIZ News

 The offense went back out and when Denver was whistled for a delay, backing the Broncos to their own 48, a Hail Mary by rookie quarterback Drew Lock was no longer going to happen.
 Instead, he threw a 33-yard pass over the middle to Courtland Sutton, who was tackled at the 20.

-When Prater returned to the field just before the start of the second half, he lined up at his 45-yard line and nailed the 65-yarder just like he knew he would have had Fangio not folded 10 minutes earlier when Chargers return man Desmond King II lined up deep in case McManus’ kick was short.
+When McManus returned to the field just before the start of the second half, he lined up at his 45-yard line and nailed a practice 65-yarder just like he knew he would have had Fangio not folded 10 minutes earlier when Chargers return man Desmond King II lined up deep in case McManus’ kick was short.

 “I knew I could make it, they’ve seen me make it in practice and we’re right at the line that I gave him,” said McManus, who was good from 31, 52 and 53 yards Sunday, his last one clearing the uprights with no time left for a 23-20 Denver win.